 These GU gels also contain 450mg of branched-chain amino acids (‘BCAA’), which can help decrease muscle damage and mental fatigue.

 Like the Clif SHOT gels, GU gels are best consumed when you have water with you, as the water will help it go down and get digested.

 Other GU gels worth trying

-GU Roctane has more electrolytes and branched-chain amino acids, so may appeal for those more ultra-endurance efforts where you need to replenish more body salts and want to take on those extra amino acids to help decrease muscle damage.
+GU Roctane has more electrolytes and branched-chain amino acids.
+These Gu Roctane energy gels may appeal to those undertaking greater ultra-endurance efforts where you need to replenish more body salts and want to take on those extra amino acids to help decrease muscle damage.

 The Strawberry-Kiwi and Vanilla-Orange flavors of the GU Roctane are particularly nice.
 They are, however, more expensive, costing $53 for a 24-gel variety pack.

 When it comes to running energy chews, it will come as no surprise that most of the brands listed above also offer energy chews.

 Chews may appeal to you if you don’t like the consistency or potential for the mess that can come with consuming (or attempting to consume) an energy gel while running or cycling.

 They’re also great for consuming while riding a bike, as you can eat the gummies one by one rather than needing to eat an entire gel in one go to get your hand safely back on the handlebars as quickly as possible.